updated on:

 Product tour

-The onboarding process starts right after the registration.
+The onboarding process starts right after registration.
 When an account is created, the platform asks the user to take their first action - add a project.
 This way, newbies get not just a theoretical walkthrough, but a practical task.

 We made adding a project just a piece of cake for SEOcrawl's users.
 There are only two fields to fill in.

 The last step is for syncing the API (application programming interface).
-Not to scare users away at this stage and add credibility, we decided to put text with a privacy policy that states that all data from the user’s project is completely confidential.
+Not to scare users away at this stage and to add credibility, we decided to put text with a privacy policy that states that all data from the user’s project is completely confidential.

 Finally, users see the screen that notifies them that the data uploading is in progress.
 Not to lose a user at this point, SEOcrawl promises to send an email notification when all the data is ready.

-Process place: fun and engaging onboarding
+Process Place: fun and engaging SaaS onboarding checklist

-Process place is a workflow management application that aims to bring clarity to all business processes.
+Process Place is a workflow management application that aims to bring clarity to all business processes.
 One of the main issues the platform deals with is helping HRs onboard new employees.
-Thus, the onboarding we designed for Process place is teaching users to kick off new workers.
+Thus, the onboarding we designed for Process Place is teaching users to kick off new workers.

-Onboarding flow starts with a pop-up window that welcomes newcomers and offers to “start exploring from completing the kick-off checklist”.
+Onboarding flow starts with a pop-up window that welcomes newcomers and offers to “start exploring by completing the kick-off checklist”.
 Note that it’s always important to give your customers the ability to omit onboarding.
 Thus, the user can either click the green CTA button and proceed with an onboarding checklist or close the pop-up and explore the product on their own.

-By nature people don’t like leaving lists of tasks uncompleted, so we decided to design the onboarding in a form of a to-do list that users have to cross out task by task.
+By nature, people don’t like leaving lists of tasks uncompleted, so we decided to design the onboarding in a form of a to-do list that users have to cross out task by task.

 As well, it’s important that the checklist creates a sense of progress.
-After completing one action the user should receive clear instructions on what to do next.
+After completing one action, the user should receive clear instructions on what to do next.
 This way, we engage customers and encourage them to explore the product further.

-When the user completes the whole checklist, they come across a congratulation pop-up.
+When the user completes the whole checklist, they come across a congratulatory pop-up.
 And, lastly, not to leave novice users alone in an app, it’s important to give them a direction on what they can do next to start using the product on their own.

-What helps us design effective SaaS onboarding
+SaaS onboarding best practices: What helps us design an effective onboarding process

 1. Thorough user research.
-To create the onboarding that helps your customers, you should identify what problems they want to solve and focus your efforts on what makes sense to the user, not what you want them to do.
+To create an onboarding that helps your customers, you should identify what problems they want to solve and focus your efforts on what makes sense to the user, not what you want them to do.

 2. Personalized onboarding.
 If your onboarding aligns with different types of buyer personas, they are more likely to feel the value, and therefore start paying for your SaaS.

 3. Creating a few onboarding steps.
 Define how many steps the user needs to perform the first task.
 Remove all unnecessary elements to reduce friction and create a smooth user experience.
-Make sure each step of your onboarding has its clear purpose and brings customers use.
+Make sure each step of your onboarding has its clear purpose and brings customers value.

 4. Identifying the Aha-moment.
 Users come to your application not because of the beautiful design or the great number of functions it offers.
 They want to have their problems solved.
-The sooner you will show them the value of your solution, the more chances they will retain and pay for your app.
+The sooner you show them the value of your solution, the more chances they will retain and pay for your app.

 5. Offering templates.
 Performing an action or completing a task is easier if you have a suggested example of how it can be done.
 Therefore ready-made templates educate users and save them time.